claudiob/StateOfPiracy/README.md

 ### Step 3: Getting Network Data

-Networing data will be derived, for each top domain, using automation.
+Networking data will be derived, for each top domain, using automation.

 Deliverables of this step are: